piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Investor

+Investors collaborate and fund Accelerator activity in an effort to improve deal flow, identify companies that have a better chance of succeeding, and gain additional validation of product market fit.
+The filtering that Accelerators provide, therefore, can result in a very symbiotic relationship for both parties.

+Given the similarities of VC behavior and Accelerator behavior, however, it is critical that these arrangements only occur between parties whose goals are completely aligned.
+It does an Accelerator absolutely no good to accept funding from a VC whose investment thesis does not match the Accelerator's.
+And it does a VC no good to invest in an Accelerator that does not provide beneficial deal flow or services.

-On the upside, venture capital can be a very effective means of funding this sort of activity.
+On the upside, venture capital can be a very effective means of funding Accelerator activity, because they are used to playing in the space of startups.

 - Used to spending money on risky efforts
 - Have a time horizon that is in line with company maturation